mbridak/augratin/README.md

 ## Early days

-This is the initial comit.
+This is the initial commit.
 Very early days.

 If you wish to play with it start by changing a line in the sourcecode.